tyrkelko/image2antic/README.md

 python -m pip install --upgrade pip python -m pip install --upgrade Pil

+For image background you will also need ImageTK from PIL.
+To install on Ubuntu use: sudo apt-get install python3-pil python3-pil.imagetk

 Optional requirements:
 CC65 cross compiler
 Altirra or any other emulator for the Atari 8-Bit computer (tested with Altirra on a PAL Atari 800XL ROM)